grayhemp/pgcookbook/switching_to_another_server_with_pgbouncer.md

 directly later, then make sure that both `pgbouncer.ini` and `userlist.txt` on `host2` are identical to `host1` ones.

-Also make sure that there are no connections to the master (`host1`) bypassing pgbouncer.
+Also make sure that there are no connections to the origin (`host1`) bypassing pgbouncer.

     SELECT client_addr, usename, datname, application_name, current_query